julialopezgomez/optimisation-based-manipulation-planner/README.md

 This is the code repository for my MInf 2 project: Tangent Configuration Space Manipulation Planner.

 ### Installation
-To run the code in this repo, you will need version 1.35.0 of Drake, in specific, the python bindings.
+To run the code in this repo, you will need version 1.35.0 of Drake, specifically, the Python bindings.

 We have provided a Dockerfile for easiness.
 If you are familiar with Docker, you are free to select the method or IDE of your choice.
 Steps for setup and installation in VSCode follow:
 1. Install Docker, VSCode.